svijayakumar32/e-Photosynthesis-rice/CO2_response_fitting/README.md

 This allows the script to run from any environment within the directory.

 ## Plotting (Optional)
-`plot_limitations_new` re-plots the CO2 response curves by importing the fit data from R into MATLAB.
+`plot_limitations_new.mat` re-plots the CO2 response curves by importing the fit data from R into MATLAB.